paarthenon/variant/docu/docs/intro.md

     }))
 ```

-:::note A faster way
+:::info A faster way

 In this special case where we are asking "is this a snake", match is overkill.
-We can use [`isType(hopefullyASnake, 'snake')`](api#isType).
+We can use [`isType(hopefullyASnake, 'snake')`](book/inspection#istype).
 :::

 ### Harder Better Faster `matcher()` [(🎸)](https://www.youtube.com/watch?v=gAjR4_CbPpQ)